 Reykjavík is a darling, old city filled with slim streets, tiny but colorful houses, lots of gorgeous graffiti, not enough dogs, plenty of sweet cats, and packed with outstanding restaurants and fascinating museums (too many to count).
 It is overflowing with history and nestled so perfectly on the ocean side.
 Mountains soared to the East and North though it was often too cloudy to see to the tops of them.

 That first day I think we literally went into every single store, bakery, and coffee shop Reykjavík had to offer!!
 Anything to stay awake really!!
-We skipped all museums (again, trying to stay awake...) but did wonder into many just to see what they were all about.
+We skipped all museums (again, trying to stay awake...) but did wander into many just to see what they were all about.
 Figured we could always circle back on another day.

 We went up to the top of the largest church in Iceland, Hallgrímskirkja.
 You can see it miles from the city in all directions and if you go to the top there is a fantastic 360° view of the city and countryside around.
 It was pretty darn cool.